Yonet/Angular-Interview-Questions/README.md

 * What is a structural directive?
 * How do you identify a structural directive in html?
+* When creating your own structural directives, how would you decide on hiding or removing an element?
+What would be the advantages or disadvantages of choosing one method rather than the other?

 #### Style Guide Questions: